Your next councilwoman for

 why Helen is the right choice.

-I will STOP catch and release of repeated offenders.
+I will STOP having repeat offenders take advantage of current bail reform.
 This will bring about greater subway and community safety.

 While I am PRO IMMIGRATION, New York City must STOP serving as a sanctuary city for non-US citizens which is draining our city of billions of dollars annually.